blib-la/hyv/docs/16_b_CREATING_A_MONGODB_STORE_ADAPTER.md

 });
 ```

-Replace `'mongodb://localhost:27017/mydb'` with the connection string for your MongoDB database.
+Make sure to replace `'mongodb://localhost:27017/mydb'` with your MongoDB database's connection
+string.

-You can now use the `MongoDBStoreAdapter` as the store for an `Agent` in Hyv:
+Following successful connection, the `MongoDBStoreAdapter` can now be used as a store for an `Agent`
+within Hyv:

 ```typescript
 import { Agent } from "@hyv/core";